CaveStoryModdingCommunity/modding-wiki/wiki/bkg-hack.md

 There are also several other commands that control how the backgrounds behave on the fly:
 - `<BKDwwww` - **Background Disable:** disables background with order wwww
 - `<BKEwwww` - **Background Enable:** enables background with order wwww
-- `<BKGfilename$` - **Background:** see the explaination above
+- `<BKGfilename$` - **Background:** see the explanation above
 - `<BKPwwww:xxxx:yyyy` - **Background Parameter** Set background parameter X for layer W to value Y.
 - `<BKR` - **Background Reset:** Disables the custom backgrounds until they are loaded again with `<BKG` (this reset also happens with map transitions)

-## JakeV Modengine (tscextended)
+## JakeV - Modengine (tscextended)

 More info about this mod [can be found here.](https://forum.cavestory.org/threads/mod-engine-tsc-extended.15369/)[^2]

-[^2]: Note: since this is CSE2, the download link has since been removed, but it still exsists on archive.org
+[^2]: Note: since this is CSE2, the download link has since been removed, but it still exists on archive.org

-This BKG implementation is part of a larger toolset for modding CSE2, but lacks much of the versitlity offered by the other BKG implementations.
+This BKG implementation is part of a larger toolset for modding CSE2, but lacks much of the versatility offered by the other BKG implementations.

 It uses a stack-based method for implementing each layer, where a call to `<BKG` will push a new layer to the background "stack" with the parameters provided.
 This command only takes 4 parameters instead of the 8+ for the other versions.

-## d-rs mod-features
+## Dr. Glaucous - d-rs mod-features

 This version of BKG was based on the one in AVA, and by extension, the one by Bionicobot.
 The primary difference here is that it uses .json files to store BKG configs instead of plaintext files.
-This makes them *even* easier to view and edit without a refrence table.
+This makes them *even* easier to view and edit without a reference table.
 Additionally, this fixes several bugs that were discovered with the older implementations.

 For the complete documentation, please see the [listing on the source page](https://github.com/DrGlaucous/doukutsu-rs-nm/blob/mod-features/Documentation.md).